lawrence1470/ai-buddy-backend/README.md

 ## 🗃️ Database Schema

-> **Managed by Supabase** - These tables are automatically created and managed in your Supabase project.
+> **Managed by PostgreSQL/Neon DB** - These tables are automatically created and managed on startup.

 ### Users Table